nikhiltdas/Air-Quality-Index/README.md

 4. You can then query the MongoDB database to analyze the collected data.
 5. You can also use Mongocharts to display the data in a visual format or any other chart applications.

 In parallel I used to conduct a survey in students of the classroom.
-The survey consist of the following questions:

-## 1. Are you experiencing any discomfort due to the temperature in the classroom?
- ### Very often
- ### Often
-### Sometimes
- ### Never
- ### Low

-2. Have you often encounter with headache while in classroom?
- Very often
- Often
- Sometimes
- Never
- Low

-3. Do you have difficulty concentrating or feel fatigued?
- Very often
- Often
- Sometimes
- Never

-4. Have you noticed any unusual odors or tastes in your classroom?
- Very often
- Often
- Sometimes
- Never

-5. Have you noticed any changes in your mood or emotional well-being related to certain environmental conditions?
- Yes

- No
-6. Do you think your classroom has adequate supply of light and air?
- Yes

- No
-7. Are there any noticeable sources of indoor air pollution in your classroom? (e.g., strong odors, dust, mold)
-Very High
-High
-Moderate Low

-8. How often do you attend classes in this classroom?
- Daily
- Weekly
- Monthly
- Not have a proper cycle

- 9. Have you taking any medicines which alters your normal hormonal balance?
-Yes
-No
+The data then processed to find the correlation between the data using IBM SPSS software to analyze the data

 ### IBM SPSS Statistics is a powerful statistical software suite developed by IBM.
 It's widely used by researchers, analysts, and businesses to perform various statistical analyses and data management tasks.
 ## What is IBM SPSS Statistics?